openAMRobot/OpenAMR/docs/hardware/CAD_files/README.md

 - Riveting nuts can be installed before painting if the threaded part is protected from the coating.
 - Screws installed without lock washers should be secured with a thread lock (e.g., Loxeal 55-03).

+### 📜Bill of Materials (BOM) and list of assemblies, drawings, original parts
+Comprehensive list of all assemblies and their corresponding files in the [BOM repository](https://github.com/openAMRobot/OpenAMR/tree/main/docs/hardware/BOM).
+It also includes details on sheet metal parts, fasteners, technological operations, and origin components.

 **Note:** All components are highly interconnected and their functionality is dependent on one another.

 ## Contributing